madh0c/unsw-database/README.md

 program/stream, and what they still need to do to complete their degree.
 The script takes three command line parameters:
+./prog  StudentID  [ ProgramCode  StreamCode ]
+If no program/stream is given, use the program/stream for the student's most recent enrolment term.
+The script already checks the validity of the command-line arguments.

+The output should look like a transcript, but with additional information to indicate which rule each course satisfies

+CourseCode  Term  CourseTitle  Mark  Grade  UOC  NameOfRule
 </p>